rhannay/pyproforma/README.md

 ### 📊 **Financial Modeling**
 - Create line items with explicit values or formulas
 - Organize items into categories with automatic totals
-- Support for complex financial calculations using numexpr
+- Support for complex financial calculations using Python's AST

 ### 📈 **Interactive Charts**
 - Built-in Plotly integration for data visualization